SandroK0/MusicDownloader/README.md

 - list txt file should contain youtube links(one link on one line)
 - run python script

-every song will be downloaded in the dircetoyry you are.
+every song will be downloaded in the directory you are.